Mari Hernandez, Self-Portrait Artist, Video courtesy of Billy Calzada and the San Antonio Express-News

-Selected group exhibitions in San Antonio include Guadalupe Cultural Arts Center, Artpace San Antonio, the Institute of Texan Cultures, Centro de Artes, and the Appalachian Center for Craft in Tennessee.
+Selected group exhibitions in San Antonio include The McNay Art Museum, Artpace San Antonio, the Institute of Texan Cultures, Centro de Artes and Crystal Bridges Museum of American Art in Arkansas, Catherine G. Murphy Gallery in Minnesota plus the Appalachian Center for Craft in Tennessee.
+Solo exhibitions include the Southwest School of Art, Staniar Gallery at Washington and Lee University in Virginia, and The Galveston Art Center.
 Hernandez is a graduate of the National Association of Latino Arts and Cultures Leadership Institute and Arts Advocacy Institute, and she participated in the inaugural Public Art San Antonio Mentorship Course.
 In 2017, she was awarded the Joan Mitchell Foundation Emerging Artist Grant, and the National Association of Latino Arts and Cultures Fund for the Arts Grant.
 Hernandez holds a Bachelor’s Degree in English Literature from the University of Texas at San Antonio.
 She lives and works in San Antonio, Texas.

 4x4 Artist Q&A: Mari Hernandez: Why are you an artist?